kasperhartwich/quickdns/README.md

 `QUICKDNS_EMAIL=email@quickdns.dk QUICKDNS_PASSWORD=your-password vendor/bin/phpunit`

-Notice: You will need a template on you're account called `test-template` for the tests to succeed.
+Notice: You will need a template called `test-template` and a group called `test-group` on you're account for the tests to succeed.

 ### License
 Licensed under MIT License.